cmdoret/hicreppy/README.md

 This is a python reimplementation of hicrep's algorithm with added support for sparse matrices (in .cool format).

-The SCC is computed separately for each chromosome and the chromosome length-weighted average of SCCs is computed.
+hicrep measures similarity between Hi-C samples by computing a stratum-adjusted correlation coefficient (SCC).
+In this implementation, the SCC is computed separately for each chromosome and the chromosome length-weighted average of SCCs is computed.

 hicrep is published at:
 > HiCRep: assessing the reproducibility of Hi-C data using a stratum-adjusted correlation coefficient.
 Tao Yang, Feipeng Zhang, Galip Gurkan Yardimci, Ross C Hardison, William Stafford Noble, Feng Yue, Qunhua Li bioRxiv 101386; doi: https://doi.org/10.1101/101386